Wyoming Court Records

 How Long Does it Take For a Case to Go to Trial in Wyoming?

-In line with the requirement of a speedy trial, the Wyoming state laws impose that trials must start not beyond 180 days from arrest or charges, whichever is earlier.
-Court proceedings beyond the control of either counsel, cross-examination for competency to stand trial, request for an extension by either counsel all require some time.
-However, they are not a part of the computation of the 180-day window period.
-If a case does not go to trial within this period and for no just cause, the court will dismiss it.
+In line with the requirements for speedy trial, Wyoming state laws require trials to start within 180 days of arrest or charges, whichever is earlier.
+Court proceedings beyond the control of either counsel, cross-examination for competency to stand trial, and requests for an extension by either counsel all require some time.
+However, they are not part of the computation of the 180-day window period.

 What Happens When a Court Case Goes to Trial in Wyoming?